dizenver/etch-a-sketch/README.md

-# etch-a-sketch
-This is a project created while following The Odin Project cirriculum.

-It is created using solely DOM Manipulation and CSS styling.

 # Etch A Sketch
-Create an etch a sketch using **DOM Manipulation**
+This is a project created while following The Odin Project Create an etch a sketch using **DOM Manipulation**

 ### Functionality Goals